 4. HBTower 63" Folding Dog Ramp

-- Aluminum alloy frame supports up to 250 lbs for all dog sizes
+- Reinforced aluminum alloy frame supports up to 250 lbs

 - Includes safety rope and buckles